 For the ready to go ones, you only need to enter your information and the recipient's information.

 Within each tier, there are two emails: one for your local politicians, and one for your State Congress representatives.
 We recommend that you send both.
+You can find your local, state, and national representatives through this link*.

 The local option is for the person who is in charge of your police department's budget and union contract negotiations.
 This will be either your mayor or your county executive, depending on if you are served by a municipal or county police department, respectively.
 This can also be sent to your local city/county council members.
 The demands include: the implementation of use of force restrictions, increased accountability, and to begin designing a plan to sustainably defund the police, all to be enacted immediately.